robertocommit/ItalianPremiumNewspapers/README.md

-# La Repubblica Premium Article Reader
+# Newspapers Premium Article Reader

-This light extension allows to unblock "premium" article from repubblica.it.
+This light extension allows to unblock "premium" article from Italian newspaper.

+At the moment it works with:
+- repubblica.it

+Feel free to suggest us more newspapers!

 ## Instruction